 St. Mark’s Church

 After climbing a series of stairs, we walked through the Stone Gate, the only remaining Old Town gate, on our way to St. Mark’s Square.
-The roof tiles on St. Mark’s Church are amazing and are a must-see if you are in this part of town.
+The roof tiles on St. Mark’s Church are amazing and it’s a must-see on our list of things to do in Zagreb, Croatia.

 A few blocks south we found ourselves in Catherine’s Square, where we enjoyed a nice view of Lower Town from the deck right next to the upper funicular station.
 It felt good to already be in Upper Town without much physical effort and without needing to take the funicular.